 - No power switch

 The rubber coating on the cable allows it to be flexible without taking a lot of wear.
-It’s also protected against damage from the fluids of your car—important for anything you’ll be using on your vehicle.
-The lack of a power switch can be a problem for some applications, but it’s ideal for the majority of uses.
+It’s also protected against damage from your car’s fluids—important for anything you’ll be using on your vehicle.
+The lack of a power switch can be a problem for some applications, but it’s ideal for most uses.

 - Right angle connectors